endfront/LayJS/doc/spec.markdown

 a string.
 An example would be "background-position" which can be "10px" or "center".
-Within LAID, both types are accepted as well, however to ensure transitionability the input must be numerical.
+Within LAY, both types are accepted as well, however to ensure transitionability the input must be numerical.
 Therefore it is still possible to use "center", "auto", "10%", and